rycus86/podlike/README.md

 ```
 Usage of /podlike:
+  -ipc
+        Enable (default) or disable IPC sharing (default true)
   -logs
         Stream logs from the components
   -pids
         Enable (default) or disable PID sharing (default true)
   -pull
         Always pull the images for the components when starting
   -volumes
         Enable volume sharing from the controller
 ```

 Alternatively, the `healthcheck` argument starts a one-off run that returns the current health status of the app running in the same container.
 Check the [Dockerfile](Dockerfile) and the [healthcheck/client.go](https://github.com/rycus86/podlike/blob/master/healthcheck/client.go) source code to see how this works.